Mt. Unzen 雲仙岳

 Mt.
 Unzen is accessible by bus.

 The easiest way to get to Mt.
 Unzen from Nagasaki is by bus.
 Catch the bus from Nagasaki bus terminal bound for Unzen, which will take you around an hour and 40 minutes.
 From there, head to the Shimatetsu Bus Office Unzen for information.

 In 1792, one of Mt.
 Unzen's multiple lava domes collapsed, triggering a megatsunami that resulted in the deaths of over 14 thousand people.
 To date, this is still one of Japan's worst volcanic-related disasters.

-The volcano was also active as recently as 1990–1995.
-In 1991, the large eruption from Mt.
-Unzen's Fugendake generated a pyroclastic flow that killed 43 people, including three volcanologists.
+The Mt.
+Unzen volcanic cluster was active as recently as 1990–1995.
+In 1991, the large eruption from Fugendake generated a pyroclastic flow that killed 43 people, including three volcanologists.

 Until that moment, Fugendake was Mt.
 Unzen's highest peak, at 1,359 meters.
-As a result of the 1990-1995 activity, Heisei-Shizan was formed, now beating out Fugendake by 100 meters.
+As a result of the 1990-1995 activity, Heisei Shinyama was formed, now beating Fugendake by 100 meters.

 A place of natural beauty and breathtaking views

 Despite all this, Mt.
 Unzen remains an area of astounding natural beauty.
 With its azaleas in the spring and fiery autumn leaves, Mt.
 Unzen earns a place among Nagasaki's most beautiful natural environments.